orchest/orchest/docs/source/user_guide/other.rst

 -----------------

-If you need to connect to your host machine from within Orchest you can use :code:`host.docker.internal` as the hostname to point to services running on your host.
+If you need to connect to your host machine from within Orchest you can use :code:`host.docker.internal` as the hostname to point to services running on your host (i.e. point to :code:`127.0.0.1` on your host).

 You can read more  about this networking feature on the `Docker website <https://docs.docker.com/docker-for-windows/networking/#use-cases-and-workarounds>`_.